-Vikings CE 790 - 1066 The Vikings were excellent sailors, explorers and warriors.
-They colonised parts of Europe between 790 and 1100 CE and were involved in an arduous battle with the Anglo-Saxons for the control of Vocabulary we learnt:
+Vikings CE 790 - 1066

+The Vikings were excellent sailors, explorers and warriors.
+They colonised parts of Europe between 790 and 1100 CE and were involved in an arduous battle with the Anglo-Saxons for the control of Britain.
-- colonise

-- conquest danegeld
+- conquest

-- invade longboat
+- danegeld invade

-- monastery
+- longboat

-- reputation
+- navigation

+monastery

-The following place names are from the Viking era and are still used today: -by, -thorpe, - play Hamlet is based upon a collection of
+- The following place names are reputation from the Viking era and are still used today: -by, -thorpe, -ey. seaborne play Hamlet is based upon a collection of